sgmurphy/wordpress-plugins/backup/README.txt

 * Fixed background cron protection inside Windows server environment
 * Improved restore functionality when migrating domains
 * Prevent restoring sg_action table
-* Fixed an issue with scheduling when backup job runs less then a minute
+* Fixed an issue with scheduling when backup job runs less than a minute

 = 2.0.6 =
 * Fixed some issues with background cron jobs installations
 * Added an option to clear the actions table from the settings page
 * Make sure escapeshellcmd function exists before trying to use it